 Home and EU students tuition fee per year*: £7200

-Other essential costs***: None, but should you decide to take modules which are delivered in Central London, travel may be required
+Other essential costs***: None, but should you decide to take modules which are delivered in Central London, travel will be required.

 * and ** These tuition fees apply to students enrolled on a full-time basis.
 Students studying part-time are charged a pro-rata tuition fee, usually equivalent to approximately half the full-time fee.
 Please email email@example.com for further information on part-time fees.
 All postgraduate fees are subject to inflationary increases.
 Royal Holloway's policy is that any increases in fees will not exceed 5% for continuing students.
 For further information see tuition fees and our terms and conditions.